CatalogueOfLife/metadata/README.md

 You can also check the validity of the YAML files here by uploading or copy pasting your YAML file: https://data.dev.catalogueoflife.org/tools/metadata-validator

-## Update data in github
-Send the modified latest.yaml file with the name of the alias to Markus, who will merge it into the repository again.